-The timing of this digitization project proved to be just right, as over the next two years, the global pandemic further impacted the resources available for this manual processing due to staff working remotely with limited access to the office.
+The timing of the digitization project proved to be just right, as over the next two years, the COVID-19 pandemic further impacted the resources available for manual processing due to staff working remotely with limited access to the office.
 Still, there was an opportunity for additional modernization.

 While reducing the volume of paper records helped, much of the process remained mostly manual.
-The county needed process automation, but this was proving to be a challenge because the QS/1 tax processing software used by the County Auditor’s Office had no APIs or other means of integration with line of business applications, including OnBase.
+The county needed process automation, but this was proving to be a challenge because the QS/1 tax processing software used by the county auditor’s office had no APIs or other means of integration with line-of-business applications, including Hyland's OnBase.